jopieji/ctanotifier/README.md

 the remote CTA Train Tracker API.
 I want to take this approach to get some experience developing APIs in Java, as using a framework like Express with Node or
 React would be much easier in this context.
 I might shift this choice later on, but we will see.

-Spring Boot might not be the right choice either because it usually interfaces with a database, which as of right now, I don't plan on using.
-I could store each user's stops in a NOSQL database, but I don't need much functionality of my API; it is solely to add the API key to the URL.
-This also might change, but for now I am content with my initial idea.

 2/18/2022 Update
 I'm having issues with Java dependencies, Maven, and other configuration stuff, so I might try and implement this using Django.
 This is something I've been looking into for over a year, but have yet to work with Django on a project.